Special Topic Series

 Webinar Series: Politics of Israel and Palestine

-This winter, as part of the Politics of Israel and Palestine course taught by Ezzedine Fishere and in collaboration with the John Sloan Dickey Center for International Understanding, a new webinar series will bring experts on the region to students for dialogue on the Israeli-Palestinian conflict.
-Select sessions will be open to the broader Dartmouth community.
+As part of the Politics of Israel and Palestine course taught by Ezzedine Fishere and in collaboration with the John Sloan Dickey Center for International Understanding, a webinar series brought experts on the region to students for dialogue on the Israeli-Palestinian conflict.
+Select sessions were open to the broader Dartmouth community.

 WATCH VIDEOS